julionm/rust-studies/README.md

 The answer to the question is explaining how works the vectors in the background.
 Rust for its own, store all vector's values next to each other in memory, considering the reference to index 0 is stored inside an X variable, if new values are added to the vector, there's a chance it's not enough memory available allocated in that space, if that's the case then the memory allocator will copy all the values and transfer to a new space with enough size.
 Therefore, our declared X variable will reference a deallocated memory space, making it invalid, the borrowing rules prevent this to happen.
 Because of this situation, there's a rule that states you can't have mutable and immutable references in the same scope.

+### How does the Rust unwinding happends?

+When some Rust program suffers a panic error, the default behavior is to unwind through the functions it entered and cleans up all the stack memory, the process itself is a lot of work to the compiler, so Rust gives the option to just abort the program and leave the clean process to the OS.

+### How to use the `?` operator for error handling?

+The `?` operator is a replace for `match` expressions to catch errors.
+If a method returns a `Result` enum, it'll automatically check if occured an exception and propagate it, returning the error immediately when it's catched.
+The only counterpart is that by default, it converts the error object to the one declared in the function declaration, so it's better used in cases where only one kind of error is possible.

 ---